pgkgone/CryptoPay/README.md

 <h2>Installation and setup</h2>
 <h3>Setup</h3>

-1. This project working with using https://bscscan.com and https://etherscan.io each require api key to serve requests.
+1. This project working with using https://bscscan.com and https://etherscan.io each requires api key to serve requests.
-   Sing up on them and set api key in ```src/main/resources/application-constants.properties```
+   Sing up on them and set api keys in ```src/main/resources/application-constants.properties```
 2. To setup supported blockchains and tokens move in the end of ```databse/migrations/V1__.sql``` and edit insert statements
 3. This project uses [Trident java](https://developers.tron.network/reference/quickstart) for tron wallet generation.
    Project contains precompiled library ```${project.basedir}/trident```.
 You will probably need to compile the library yourself.